John Dewar (RAF officer): World War II

 Before intensive operations started this officer injured his right shoulder in a severe flying accident.
 Despite this, he flew regularly and led his squadron with skill and dash, more than 60 enemy aircraft being destroyed by them.
 He remained in command of the squadron throughout the operations, in spite of the injured shoulder, trained his new pilots well and continued throughout to be a very efficient commander, inculcating an excellent spirit in his squadron.

-He continued to fly operationally from RAF Exeter with No. 87 Squadron during the Battle of Britain, claiming two Bf 110 fighters on 11 July, a share in a Ju 88 on 13 August, and a Ju88 destroyed on 25 August.
+He continued to fly operationally from RAF Exeter with No. 87 Squadron during the Battle of Britain, claiming two Bf 110 fighters on 11 July, a share in a Ju 88 on 13 August, and a Ju 88 destroyed on 25 August.

 On 1 September 1940, he was promoted to the rank of Wing Commander and became the Officer Commanding RAF Exeter.

 On 11 September 1940 Dewar took off on a routine flight from RAF Exeter for RAF Tangmere in Hurricane V7306 of 213 Squadron to attend a conference the following day and pay a surprise visit to his wife, but he failed to arrive.
 Dewar was the highest RAF ranking officer to be lost during the battle.
 87 Squadron ORB stated on 12 September: "Wing Commander Dewar set out from Exeter for a visit to Tangmere and was not heard of again.
 He had been informed of enemy activity on the route over which he was to pass, and no doubt must have run into more trouble than he could cope with by himself.
 A very set loss to 87 Squadron."
 On that day he was listed with 213 Squadron, not 87 Squadron.
 213 Squadron made combat claim both on 11 September and 12 September at 11.10.
 He took off during late afternoon.